Real data reconstruction

 FISTA recon

 • Then we will add the Group-Huber data fidelity model [PM2015] to minimise the ring artefacts.
-The only change needed is the update of the _data_ dictionary.
+We need to add new parameters to the _data_ dictionary.

 RecFISTA = Rectools.FISTA(_data_, _algorithm_, _regularisation_)